suprith-s-reddy/mailer/README.md

 # Mailer api

-A wrapper api for a mailing microservice using Mailgun and EJS.
+A wrapper api for a mailing microservice(can also be used independently) using Mailgun and EJS.
 Completely tested in a production environment for sending bulk asynchronous emails, with custom made ejs templates.
 Designed to use in microservices environments.
 The api also includes inbuilt request logging using winston logger.

 ## How to use/ run the api